oddbird/oddleventy/README.md

 Sass Docs are compiled into the `_site/styleguide/` folder, which is then available at the URL: `/styleguide/`.

+The `WEBMENTION_IO_TOKEN` environment variable is required to fetch new webmentions.
+That variable is set by Netlify at build-time, but can also be set locally in a (git-ignored) `.env` file at the root of the project.
+The token value is available to OddBird team members in a shared Keybase file.

 ## Deployment

 The site is auto-deployed on [Netlify](https://www.netlify.com/) from the